netgen-layouts/layouts-docs/cookbook/custom_blocks.rst

 Notice that we didn't specify the human readable labels for the parameters.
 That's because they are generated automatically via translation system.
-To create the correct labels for your block parameters, you need to add one string to ``ngbm`` translation catalog for every parameter in your block with the format ``block.<block_definition>.<parameter_name>`` where ``block_definition`` and ``parameter_name`` are placeholders that need to be replaced with correct values.
+To create the correct labels for your block parameters, you need to add one string to ``nglayouts`` translation catalog for every parameter in your block with the format ``block.<block_definition>.<parameter_name>`` where ``block_definition`` and ``parameter_name`` are placeholders that need to be replaced with correct values.
 So, for our custom Markdown block definition, the translation file would